nerdenough/goodenough.nz-old3/src/pages/2018-12-29-my-year-in-review/index.md

 title: 'My 2018 Year In Review'
 date: '2018-12-31'
 path: '/2018-year-in-review'
+description:
+  '2018 has been a pretty intense year to say the least.
+This is my reflection of my personal highs and lows for the year.'
 ---

 2018 has been a pretty intense year to say the least.
 It's been filled with a